 What About Hiking Poles?

 A pair of good hiking poles can be a complete game-changer on a difficult route such as WHW.
 Many trekkers swear by their hiking poles – you’ll be glad to have these once you bump into some particularly steep sections, and there are plenty of those on this trail.
-See aluminum or carbon fiber review.
+See aluminium or carbon fibre review.

 Carrying a set of quality hiking poles is especially important for campers, as they’re carrying loads that are much heavier than those of folks planning to stay indoors.